Circle (Amorphis album)

-Circle is the eleventh studio album by Finnish heavy metal band Amorphis, released on 17 April 2013 through Victor Entertainment and on 19 April 2013 through Nuclear Blast.
+Circle is the eleventh studio album by Finnish progressive metal band Amorphis, released on 17 April 2013 through Victor Entertainment and on 19 April 2013 through Nuclear Blast.
 Recorded at Petrax Studio in Hollola and at 5K Studios in Helsinki, it is the first Amorphis album since Far from the Sun (2003) not to be produced by Marko Hietala, or to be based on the Finnish national epic Kalevala.
 Instead, Circle was produced by Peter Tägtgren and focuses on an original story penned by lyricist Pekka Kainulainen.

 Writing and recording

 In August 2012, Amorphis announced that they were going to start recording a new album the following month.
 Circle was recorded at Petrax Studio in Hollola and at 5K Studios in Helsinki.
 Peter Tägtgren, who had previously worked with Children of Bodom, Celtic Frost and Dimmu Borgir, among others, produced and mixed the album.
 As Tomi Koivusaari observed, the band was initially surprised by the up-front position that Tägtgren gave to the guitars relative to the keyboards.
 Bassist Niclas Etelävuori used a five-string bass on Circle, which was tuned a whole step down.
 Regarding the writing and recording process, guitarist Esa Holopainen stated:

 Koivusaari further explained that the band needed to make a change to the recording process to maintain its inspiration.
 The band chose a "peaceful place" in the countryside to record, which, Koivusaari felt, led to the distinctive atmosphere.